HL7/cql/input/pages/02-authorsguide.md

 #### Comparing Lists

-In addition to list equality, already discussed in <<Comparison Operators>>, lists can be compared using the following operators:
+In addition to list equality, already discussed in [Comparison Operators](#Comparison Operators), lists can be compared using the following operators:

 <a name="table-2-s"></a>
 [cols=",",options="header",]